ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Showers and thunderstorms likely before 1pm, then a chance of showers and thunderstorms.
+         <h3>This Afternoon</h3>A chance of showers and thunderstorms.
 Mostly cloudy.
-High near 71, with
+High near 71, with temperatures falling to around 68 in the afternoon.
-         temperatures falling to around 68 in the afternoon.
          Southwest wind 6 to 10 mph, with gusts as high as 18 mph.
-Chance of precipitation is 60%.<br></div>
+Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">